When the Dead Speak: How AI Gave a Murder Victim a Voice in Court

 And as uncomfortable as it may be, it also points toward a future where mourning isn’t silence…it’s dialogue.

-Because resurrection through technology isn’t healing unless it’s handled with reverence.
+Resurrection through technology isn’t healing unless it’s handled with reverence, and even then I question the implications of it.

 Thoughts From the Grave